Yuheng-Feng/attempt/README.md

 ## File directory annotation

 ###  `./My-ZSSBIR` contsins the code and models
+ `./model`contains models.
- `./My-ZSSBIR/model`contains models. `./My-ZSSBIR/model/tip_model.py` is Progressive Cross-Modal Semantic Network. `./My-ZSSBIR/model/ijcai_model.py` is Progressive Domain-Independent Feature Decomposition Network.
+ `./model/tip_model.py` is Progressive Cross-Modal Semantic Network.
+ `./model/ijcai_model.py` is Progressive Domain-Independent Feature Decomposition Network.
-`./My-ZSSBIR/checkpoint` saves the best model during training.
+`./checkpoint` saves the best model during training.
-`./My-ZSSBIR/dataset/data.py` is the code to process the data.
+`./dataset/data.py` is the code to process the data.
-`./My-ZSSBIR/traian_tip.py` and `./My-ZSSBIR/train_ijcai.py` are training code of two models.
+`./traian_tip.py` and `./My-ZSSBIR/train_ijcai.py` are training code of two models.
-`./My-ZSSBIR/test_tip.py` and `./My-ZSSBIR/test_ijcai.py`are test code of two models.
+`./test_tip.py` and `./My-ZSSBIR/test_ijcai.py`are test code of two models.
-`./My-ZSSBIR/config.py` contains the experiment setting parameters.
+`./config.py` contains the experiment setting parameters.
+You have to notice <strong>the path</strong> in `ys_ijcai.py` and ` ys_tip.py` , if you need to change.

 ### `./ZS-SBIR` contains datasets
-The size of `./ZS-SBIR`is about 9.7G, which contains Sketchy(5.1G) and TU-Berlin(4.7G).
+The size of `./ZS-SBIR` is about 9.7G, which contains Sketchy(5.1G) and TU-Berlin(4.7G).

 File directory structure as follow：
 - Sketchy